Farhan-Fadillah/the-journey-of-farhan-fadillah/README.md

 # Alteryx Designer : A Canvas of Magic

-Another key achievement includes automating data workflows and reporting processes with Alteryx Designer, which reduced report preparation time by over 80% while improving data accuracy.
+Another key achievement includes automating data workflows and reporting processes with Alteryx Designer a no code ETL Tool, which reduced report preparation time by over 80% while improving data accuracy.
 This automation not only streamlined routine tasks but also freed up valuable resources for higher-value analytical work, further amplifying the impact